numpy/numpy/doc/source/reference/c-api.array.rst

     (unless refcheck is 0) not be referenced by any other array.
 A reference to the new array is returned.
 The fortran argument can be :cdata:`NPY_ANYORDER`, :cdata:`NPY_CORDER`, or
     :cdata:`NPY_FORTRANORDER`.
-This argument is used if the number of dimension is (or is being resized to be) greater than 2.
 It currently has no effect.
 Eventually it could be used to determine how the resize operation should view the data when constructing a differently-dimensioned array.

 .. cfunction:: PyObject* PyArray_Transpose(PyArrayObject* self, PyArray_Dims* permute)